-The imposition of fines and penalties set forth above may be initially appealed to the Director of Campus Security.
-Such appeals must be made in writing within three days of the violation by the registrant on an appeal form available at the Campus Security Office located in Tompkins Terrace Level.
+The imposition of fines and penalties set forth above may be initially appealed to the Director of Campus Safety.
+Such appeals must be made in writing within three days of the violation by the registrant on an appeal form available at the Campus Security Office located at the Cory House, 710 Park Place, Elmira, New York 14901.